-Descriptions of you and your business appear in many places — from social networking sites to press releases.
+Descriptions of you and your business appear in many places - from social networking sites to press releases.
 So it pays to get your professional profile right.
-Bryony Thomas offers some guidance
+Bryony Thomas of Watertight Marketing offers some guidance

 A well-written professional profile is an essential part of your sales and marketing toolkit.
 Done well, it can bring your company to life and demonstrate your credentials through your people.
 Done badly and people either don't know, or don't believe, that you have a great team.